rizzles38/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 The model contains two dropout layers in order to reduce overfitting.
-The first one happens after ______the Flatten layer and the second one happens before the last fully connected layer.
+The first one happens after the Flatten layer and the second one happens before the last fully connected layer.
-The data used for training the model is shuffled every time before training so it does not have a dependency on the order of the input.

 ####3.
 Model parameter tuning

 The model used an adam optimizer and mse (mean squared error), which means the learning rate was not set manually.